yunweic/python_graphql/README.md

 # Python Flask with GraphQL

-Python Flask backend using Graphene for GraphQL query
+Python Flask backend using Graphene for GraphQL query.
+It uses SQLAlchemy to interface with MySQL.
+Nginx, uWSGI, and supervisord is included for docker image.

 ## Set up environment